thenuwij/thenuwij/README.md

 ## Hi, I'm Thenuja 👋

-I'm a final-year Computer Engineering (Honours) student at UNSW Sydney, interested in backend, systems, and AI-driven software.
-Most importantly work that sits close to how software and hardware interact.
+I'm a Computer Engineering (Honours) graduate from UNSW Sydney, now a Research Assistant there.
+I work on applied AI and backend systems, which involved training models, wiring them into real services, and keeping those services running in production.

-For my Honours thesis I built UniVise, a full-stack platform that helps university students plan courses, majors, and career pathways.
-I worked across the stack with Python, FastAPI, PostgreSQL, and React, focusing mainly on the backend logic and AI integration.
-It's currently deployed with a usability study running, and it received a High Distinction and a spot in the UNSW CSE Thesis Showcase 2025.
+For my Honours thesis I built **UniVise**, a full-stack platform that helps university students plan courses, majors, and career pathways.
+I worked across the stack with Python, FastAPI, PostgreSQL and React, focusing mainly on the backend logic and AI integration.

-My other projects span embedded systems and FPGA work, computer vision and machine learning, and backend engineering.
-Two I've enjoyed most: a real-time FPGA audio pipeline in VHDL using AXI DMA, and a personal finance dashboard with an AI agent that queries financial data, logs transactions, and analyses spending patterns.

-Outside of tech I enjoy karting and reading.
+It's deployed on AWS and now university-funded — I maintain it for its student users, with a usability study coming up.
+It received a High Distinction and a spot in the UNSW CSE Thesis Showcase 2025.

+Elsewhere: **Subtrack**, a personal finance platform with an AI agent that finds recurring payments in your inbox, logs transactions and analyses spending; computer vision work in PyTorch (crop pest detection with YOLOv8s, facial emotion recognition with ResNet-34); and backend engineering from an internship building service-health monitoring APIs on Azure.

+I also like work that sits close to how software and hardware interact — a real-time FPGA audio pipeline in VHDL using AXI DMA is still one of my favourite things I've built.

 Let's connect!

 <p align="left">
   <a href="https://linkedin.com/in/thenujawijesuriya">